 - Government-issued ID for the beneficial owner

-- Copy of the organization’s governmental registration, such as:
+- Copy of the organization’s governmental registration, showing:

 - US - EIN or SSN for a sole proprietorship

 - UK/IE - Company number or roll number for a school